brownplt/B2T2/Errors.md

 #### Task

-The programmer was asked to count the number of participants that consumed jelly bean of a given color.
+The programmer was asked to count the number of participants that consumed jelly beans of a given color.

 #### A Buggy Program